Everything Is Logarithms

 \[\begin{aligned} \log_k k^n &= n \log_k k = n \\ \log_k u \times v &= \log_k u + \log_k v \\ \log_k u/v &= \log_k u - \log_k v \\ \log_k k^{\log_k u \times \log_k v} &= (\log_k u) \times (\log_k v) \end{aligned}\]

-I am a bit upset that I never never seen anyone point out that \(\dim\) is a logarithm, since it’s so obviously the case.
-Maybe I’m missing something and it doesn’t work at all? perhaps because I am ignoring infinite-dimensional cases entirely.
+I am a bit upset that I have never seen anyone point out that \(\dim\) is a logarithm, since it’s so obviously the case.
+Maybe I’m missing something?
+After all I am ignoring the infinite-dimensional cases entirely.
 But I suspect it’s mostly just because math likes to stay on more rigorous “solid ground” than this.
 I, however, love to speculate about underappreciated connections between things, so I have no problem saying: dimension is a logarithm.

 The simple reason why \(\dim_K\) acts like \(\log_k\) in the case of finite \(K\) is as follows.
 We need three observations: